marbew/CISSP-Mnemonics/README.md

   * 1. Baselining
   * 2. Patch management
   * 3. Vulnerability management

+> Incident Response Steps:
+  * 1. Detection
+  * 2. Response
+  * 3. Mitigation
+  * 4. Reporting
+  * 5. Recovery
+  * 6. Remediation
+  * 7. Lessons Learned

+> BCP Steps:
+  * 1. Develop a BCP policy statement
+  * 2. Conduct a BIA
+  * 3. Identify preventative controls
+  * 4. Develop recovery strategies
+  * 5. Develop an IT contingency plan (DRP)
+  * 6. Perform DRP training and testing
+  * 7. Perform BCP/DRP maintenance
 --------------------------------------------------------------------------------------------------------------------------
 ##### MISCELLANEOUS

-Retinal scan is most intrusive to privacy  (*think ret-inal = anal, intrusive!
+* Retinal scan is most intrusive to privacy  (*think ret-inal = anal, intrusive!
 It's inappropriate, but you remember it!)

-Using a condom is **due care**, taking the steps to decide whether to use the condom is **due diligence**.
+* Using a condom is **due care**, taking the steps to decide whether to use the condom is **due diligence**.
 (Source: Luke Ahmed)

 **Entrapment** is when law enforcement persuades someone to commit a crime that they otherwise would not have committed.
 **Enticement** is when the person would have committed (or intended to commit the crime) anyway.
 (Source: Sybex OSG 7th Ed.)
   (Think: You can entice a criminal, but only entrap an otherwise honest person.)

-False Positive (Accept) - ACS identifies unauthorized user as authorized user False Negative (Reject) - ACS does not validate an authorized user (Note: more acceptable than false accepts)
+* False Positive (Accept) - ACS identifies unauthorized user as authorized user
+* False Negative (Reject) - ACS does not validate an authorized user (Note: more acceptable than false accepts)

-Pipelining - method by which CPU can process more than 1 instruction per clock cycle
+**Pipelining** - method by which CPU can process more than 1 instruction per clock cycle
 > Fetch -> Decode -> Execute -> Write
 Once an instruction moves on to next stage, a new instruction can be fetched

-need to know - user has no access to info. that is not required by the user
+**need to know** - user has no access to info. that is not required by the user
 Example:  Restricting a CIO from accessing financial reports

-least privilege- user has no more access to a resource than what is required to do that user's job
+**least privilege**- user has no more access to a resource than what is required to do that user's job
 Example: User who reviews sales figures has read-only access, but cannot modify them

-Incident Response steps
-Detection - response - Mitigation - Reporting - Recovery - Remediation - Lessons Learned